 - 3. Roast the racks for about 20 minutes, until they’re nicely browned and have an interior temperature of 125°F (51°C) on an instant-read thermometer for medium-rare.
 Remove from the oven, cover loosely with foil, and let rest for about 10 minutes.
 Turn off the oven and place a serving platter in the oven to warm.

-- 4. Transfer the racks to a cutting board and carve them by slicing between the bones.
-Arrange the chops on the warm platter and serve.
+- 4. Transfer the racks to a cutting board.
+To carve the lamb, simply slice between the bones.
+Arrange the lamb chops on the warm platter and serve.